-Storage tracks are needed near or at the end rail terminus stations for storage and maintenance of vehicles.
+Tail tracks are needed near or at the end rail terminus stations for storage and maintenance of vehicles.
 For example, a maintenance yard is located about one mile north of the Richmond BART station to house BART cars when they are not in revenue service.
 See Figure 6-15 for photographs of this yard.
-For planning purposes, space is needed to store nine to ten train sets, each of which would have nine cars.
+According to BART staff, for planning purposes, space is needed to store nine to 10 trains, each of which would have nine cars.